When the tear duct is blocked, your tears back up and spill over your eyelids as if you were crying (watery eyes).

 In addition to the removal of the sutures, minor bruising or swelling may be expected and will likely go away in one to two weeks.
 Occasionally, scar tissue may form, blocking the drain again, which may require repeating the procedure.

 Children are frequently born with an obstruction within the “tear pipe”.
 When this occurs, tearing, or watery eyes, results.
 The stagnant tears within the “tear pipe” often become infected causing pus (heavy matter) to collect between the eyelids.
 Such obstructions may dissolve on their own within the first few months of life.
 It not, ophthalmic reconstructive surgery can eliminate this problem with refined surgical techniques.

 Bleeding and infection, which are potential risks with any surgery, are very uncommon.
-As with any medical procedure, there may be other inherent risks that should be discussed with Dr. Oestreicher.
+As with any medical procedure, there may be other inherent risks that should be discussed with Dr. Maleki or Dr. Oestreicher.

-Your surgery will be performed by Dr. Oestreicher, a board certified ophthalmologist that has had extensive training in ophthalmic plastic surgery and has published the world's largest academic series on vascularizing enucleation implants.
+Your surgery will be performed by Dr. Maleki or Dr. Oestreicher, board certified ophthalmologists with extensive training in ophthalmic plastic surgery and published work in the world’s largest academic series on vascularizing enucleation implants.